betagento/Editor/README.md

 Installation
 - Create folder app/code/Betagento/Editor
-- Download this source-code from Githup and upload it to such folder.
+- Download the source-code from Github and upload it to the folder created.
 - Done, Enjoy

 Version 1 :